Free Budapest Walking Tour by JetSettingFools.com

 Gellert Hill statue of St. Istvan and Liberty Bridge

-Cross Liberty Bridge to the east side of the Danube River.
-Pause at the end to take a look back at Gellert Hill.
-Then, continue walking east one block to the Great Market Hall.
+Cross Liberty Bridge and pause at the end to take a look back at Gellert Hill.
+Then, continue walking east one block to the massive market hall.

 Great Market Hall Budapest